aeternity/protocol/contracts/sophia.md

 ```

 Contract calls take two optional named arguments `gas : int` and `value : int`
-that lets you set a gas limit and provide tokens to a contract call.
+that let you set a gas limit and provide tokens to a contract call.
 If omitted
-the defaults are no gas limit and no tokens.
-Suppose there is a fee for voting:
+the defaults are: no gas limit and no tokens.
+Suppose there is a fee for voting
+implemented in VotingType:

 ```javascript
   function voteTwice(v : VotingType, fee : int, alt : string) =